mbrotos/lock-pred/README.md

 - `results/`: Directory to store experiment results

 ## TPC-C Workload Simulation
+All file names referenced in this subsection are relative to the `workload-testing/` directory.
- - Enable the DB2 trace using the command in traceCommands.txt.
+ - Enable the DB2 trace using the command in `traceCommands.txt`.
- - Start TPC-C HammerDB workloads by using hammerDBinit.bat,  hammerDBStep1.bat, and hammerDBStep2.bat.
+ - Start TPC-C [HammerDB](https://www.hammerdb.com/) workloads by using `hammerDBinit.bat`,  `hammerDBStep1.bat`, and `hammerDBStep2.bat`.
- - Stop the DB2 trace using the command in traceCommands.txt.
+ - Stop the DB2 trace using the command in `traceCommands.txt`.
- - Start trace preprocessing by running db2trc flw -t.
+ - Start trace preprocessing by running `db2trc flw -t`.
- - Extract the row and table locks using lookup_locknames.py.
+ - Extract the row and table locks using `lookup_locknames.py`.

 ## Running Experiments